ZoldyIl/ZoldyIl/README.md

 - 👋 Hi, I’m @ZoldyIl
 - 👀 I’m interested in ...programming
-- 🌱 I’m currently learning ...computer since in collage
+- 🌱 I’m currently learning ...computer science in collage
 - 💞️ I’m looking to collaborate on ...c++
 - 📫 How to reach me ... alkurdeamer1@gmail.com